 The choice of technology for front-end and back-end development, as well as for database development, will impact the final MVP price, too, as different technologies have different levels of complexity and call for different skill sets.

 Infrastructure costs are a substantial component of MVP pricing, too.
-Server, storage, bandwidth, scaling — these and other costs have to be accounted for when estimating MVP pricing.
+Server, storage, bandwidth, scaling—these and other costs have to be accounted for when estimating MVP pricing.
 To put it into perspective, IoT solutions typically rely on cloud infrastructures.
-Such solutions generate a considerable volume of data that needs to be processed, stored, and managed — often in real time, which can turn out to be quite pricey.
-To optimize MVP development costs, it is essential to set up the infrastructure in an optimal way, say, adjusting the number of server calls and configuring data caching.
+Such solutions generate a considerable volume of data that needs to be processed, stored, and managed—often in real time, which can turn out to be quite pricey.
+To optimize MVP development costs, it is essential to set up the infrastructure in an optimal way, say, by adjusting the number of server calls and configuring data caching.

 Factor 5: Target industry